The fact is:

 Why is this important?

-If you don’t have an outline for your post, you’ll get confused.
+If you don’t have an outline for your post, you’ll get confused, and writer’s block will kick in.

 Outlining before you start writing will help you break down the post into smaller sections.